-The following process will be followed for the review and selection of FY2017 HOPWA PSH Renewal grantees:
+The following process with be followed for the review and selection of FY16 HOPWA PSH Renewal grantees:

 (1) Threshold Review.
 HUD Headquarters staff will conduct a threshold review of applications in order to confirm that applicants are eligible for renewal under this notice.
-A list of potentially eligible renewal applicants under this notice is provided in Table 1 in Section II.
+A list of potential eligible renewal applicants under this notice along with potential renewal award amounts is provided in Table 1 in Section II.
 The application reviewers will assess if the applicant submitted a complete application with all required forms and narratives, review HUD Field Office Review Forms and APRs for past performance issues, and review submitted information for eligible activities and BLI funding requests.
 Applicants will be provided an opportunity to clarify deficiencies identified in the threshold review through the negotiation phase of review.